-Agenda Items Accept Reject Dissenting Opinion 1.Opening and formation of the General Assembly Presidency, 2.Opening and formation of the General Assembly Presidency, 3.Reading, discussion and approval of the financial statements for the 2018 financial and fiscal year, 4.Reading, discussion and approval of the Profit Distribution Tables for year 2018 proposed by the Board of Directors, 5.The assignments to the Board Member submitted for approval to the General Assembly, by the Board of Directors, according to the Article 363 of the Turkish Commercial Code, during the period, 6.Discharging of the members of the Board of Directors and Board of Auditors from any liability, 7.Election of the members of the Board of Directors and the Board of Auditors, 8.Determination of the remuneration of members of the Board of Directors and the Board of Auditors,

-9. Approval of the audit firm, which is selected by the Board of Directors and which will conduct the independent audit activities in 2019, 10.
-Submission of information to the General Assembly regarding the donations made in the business year of 2018, 11.
-Authorization of the Board of Directors to permit the members of the Board of Directors to engage in activities mentioned in Article 395 and Article 396 of the Turkish Commercial Code and submission of information to the General Assembly pursuant to Article 1.3.6 of the Corporate Governance Principles issued by the Capital Markets Board of Turkey, 12.
-Submission of information to the General Assembly about the share buy-back transactions as per the resolution of the Board of Directors, 13.Requests and Closing.
+Agenda Items Accept Reject Dissenting Opinion 1.Opening and formation of the General Assembly Presidency 2.Reading and discussion of the 2019 Annual Report prepared by the Board of Directors, the Independent Audit Report, and the Report of the Board of Auditors 3.Reading, discussion and approval of the financial statements for the 2019 financial and fiscal year 4.Reading, discussion and approval of the Profit Distribution Tables for year 2019 proposed by the Board of Directors 5.Discharging of the members of the Board of Directors and Board of Auditors from any liability 6.Election of the members of the Board of Directors and the Board of Auditors 7.Determination of the remuneration of members of the Board of Directors and the Board of Auditors 8.
+Discussing the changes to the Articles of Association and approving the changes as agreed by the Banking Regulation and Supervision Agency, Capital Markets Board and the Republic of Turkey Ministry of Trade 9.Approval of the audit firm, which is selected by the Board of Directors and which will conduct the independent audit activities in 2020 10.
+Submission of information to the General Assembly regarding the donations made in the business year of 2019 11.
+Authorization of the Board of Directors to permit the members of the Board of Directors to engage in activities mentioned in Article 395 and Article 396 of the Turkish Commercial Code and submission of information to the General Assembly pursuant to Article 1.3.6 of the Corporate Governance Principles issued by the Capital Markets Board of Turkey 12.
+Submission of information to the General Assembly about the share buy-back and sale-back transactions as per the resolution of the Board of Directors 13.Requests and Closing